hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 [This](https://www.youtube.com/watch?v=BHwzDmr6d7s) video provides a nice illustration.

 Be careful when you read about indices in OLAP.
 Snowflake, for example, lets you define a primary key.
-You might think that this enforces uniqueness as a well-behaved database would do.
+You might think that it creates and index and enforces its uniqueness as a well-behaved database would.
 It doesn't.
 Snowflake says in their [documentation](https://docs.snowflake.com/en/sql-reference/constraints-overview) that they use constraints mainly as a documentation feature.
 I am quite sure this has confused many people.
 Seeing duplicates in a primary key column certainly confused me.